You have a professional image. We all do. But if you don’t manage it well, it could develop into a monster and damage your graduate career.

-I’m guessing that you’d rather not turn up at an interview looking like an unkempt monster but would prefer to influence the way employers see you for the better, so here’s some advice to help you develop the right professional image.
+I’m guessing that you’d rather not turn up at an interview looking like an unkempt monster but would prefer to influence the way employers see you for the better, so here’s some advice to help you to project a professional image.

 How do you want to be seen?

 First off, think about how you want employers to see you.
 As a creative person, an enthusiastic go-getter, a decisive leader; a person who takes well-calculated risks, is courageous and adventurous?
 Perhaps as a person who oozes calm, confidence and carefulness?
 Of course, you will have a hard time trying to project an image that’s totally at odds with your core personality so think about what your natural strengths are, the things that tend to attract people to you – and then enhance and add to these.

 We often admire qualities in other people and adopt them as our own.
 Sometimes we do this without realising it.
 Perhaps you admire Nelson Mandela’s style of leadership, Steve Job’s inventiveness, Lord Alan Sugar’s straightforwardness, Gordon Ramsey’s eccentric creativity or Bill Gates for his philanthropy work.
 You may even admire a person for a quality without really liking them at all!
 Sometimes we admire others for quite odd things.
 Recently I heard a man give a tribute to his late uncle who he admired for not just being a hard-worker and also a left-hander!
 Think about the qualities you admire in other people and how you can emulate these.